gazpachu/joanmira/pages/blog/2016-02-10---build-a-social-website-aggregator-using-meteor/index.md

 });
 ```

 Now that we have the comments stored in the DB, we need a template helper to render the list of comments.
-We will filter the query by finding only the comments that have a website ID equal to the one of the current page:
+We will filter the query by finding only the comments that have a website ID equal to the one on the current page:

 ```javascript
 Template.comments_list.helpers({